 You will feel safer when opening up to them.
 And you will have the peace of mind to go through your thoughts properly.

 Most people have been on bed rest before, taken stronger medication, or even used crutches.
-It's not nearly as serious as anything you're going through now – but it's a mutual point of reference you can share.
+It's not nearly as severe as anything you're going through now – but it's a mutual point of reference you can share.

-It’s also a great way to break the ice and talk about all the uncomfortable, awkward and weird stuff that often comes with a chronic illness that you don't mention.
+Researching together is a great way to break the ice and talk about all the uncomfortable, awkward and weird stuff that often comes with a chronic illness that you don't mention.

-Things like help with grocery shopping, catching a lift somewhere, or even just coming over for a good chat are so important to use.
+Things like help with grocery shopping, catching a lift somewhere, or even just coming over for a good chat are so essential to use.
 So if they want to help you – why not?

 "I will be able to attend/join on the basis that I am feeling well that day."

 So, if you're going to make things work in a friendship – flexibility and creativity become essential skills to have.